Gynoid: Gender

 Fiction about gynoids or female cyborgs reinforce essentialist ideas of femininity, according to Margret Grebowicz.
 Such essentialist ideas may present as sexual or gender stereotypes.
 Among the few non-eroticized fictional gynoids include Rosie the Robot Maid from The Jetsons.
-However, she still has some typical feminine qualities, such as a matronly shape and a predisposition to cry.
+However, she still has some stereotypical feminine qualities, such as a matronly shape and a predisposition to cry.

 The stereotypical role of wifedom has also been explored through use of gynoids.
 In The Stepford Wives, husbands are shown as desiring to restrict the independence of their wives, and obedient and stereotypical spouses are preferred.
 The husbands' technological method of obtaining this "perfect wife" is through the murder of their human wives and replacement with gynoid substitutes that are compliant and housework obsessed, resulting in a "picture-postcard" perfect suburban society.
 This has been seen as an allegory of male chauvinism of the period, by representing marriage as a master-slave relationship, and an attempt at raising feminist consciousness during the era of second wave feminism.

 In a parody of the fembots from The Bionic Woman, attractive, blonde fembots in alluring baby-doll nightgowns were used as a lure for the fictional agent Austin Powers in the movie Austin Powers: International Man of Mystery.
 The film's sequels had cameo appearances of characters revealed as fembots.

 Jack Halberstam writes that these gynoids inform the viewer that femaleness does not indicate naturalness, and their exaggerated femininity and sexuality is used in a similar way to the title character's exaggerated masculinity, lampooning stereotypes.